 |Degree Field||Criminal justice or law enforcement|

 |Experience||Previous law enforcement experience|

 |Key Skills||Ability to multi-task, leadership skills, empathy, communication skills, perceptiveness|

 |Median Annual Salary (May 2015)||$77,210 (for detectives and criminal investigators)|

 There are five general steps to follow to become a homicide detective:

 In order to qualify for work as a police officer, candidates must hold at least a high school diploma or the equivalent.
 Some employers prefer or require aspiring homicide detectives to have completed some college coursework or possess a degree.

-- Take foreign language courses.
+It is helpful to take foreign language courses in college.
 According to the BLS, candidates who can speak a foreign language may have an advantage in this line of work.
-Homicide detectives may work with witnesses, suspects and families who don't speak English.
+Homicide detectives may work with witnesses, suspects, and families who don't speak English.
 Having the ability to communicate in their preferred language can expedite the investigation process.

 Step 2: Become a Police Officer

 Prospective homicide detectives apply to the police department of their choice.
 While application requirements vary, candidates usually must be 21 years of age or older; additional requirements can include a high school diploma, a state driver's license, U.S. citizenship, and a clean criminal record.
 Qualified candidates then complete training at their employer's approved academy to become law enforcement officers.
 These professionals are responsible for apprehending and arresting criminal suspects, writing traffic tickets, and preparing incident reports.